-Footer – Similar to Header, select the layout of Footer.
-You get around 27 predefined layouts for the footer.
+Footer – Like Header, select the layout of Footer.
+You get around twenty-seven predefined layouts for the footer.

 Single Blog Post – Select the single post layout for your blog posts.
-You get 12 different predefined layouts.
+You get twelve different predefined layouts.

 Blog Post List – Layout of the pages which lists the blog posts.